-There’s a psychological trick we may unintentionally disrupt the flow in our life with, only because, as per usual, we’re not aware that we’re doing it.
-In fact, we employ a lot of paradoxical or conflicting programs all the time, so it’s no wonder that we often find ourselves flailing about or otherwise overwhelmed, confused, frustrated, and stumped.
-This inevitably leads to a variation of the blame/shame game, and more often than not, turns inward.
+There’s a psychological trick we may unintentionally disrupt the flow in our life with, only because, as per usual, we’re not even aware that we’re doing it.
+In fact, we employ a lot of paradoxical or conflicting programs all the time, so it’s no wonder that we often find ourselves flailing about or otherwise overwhelmed, confused, frustrated and stumped.
+This inevitably leads to a variation of the blame/shame game, and more often than not, it turns inward.

 Just as we can squirrel away a percentage of our earnings toward something we wish to acquire, or for paying off something we’ve purchased on credit, this same principle is remarkably effective in virtually all areas of life.
 We’ve all applied it in various ways at some point.

-We can then extrapolate and broaden this philosophy to recognize how we might (and do) effect vast and systemic improvements in this same light and how our world and the extraordinary human species is continually in a state of flux and reconfiguration.
+We can then extrapolate and broaden this philosophy to recognize how we might (and do) effect vast, systemic improvements in this same way, and how our world and the extraordinary human species is continually in a state of flux and reconfiguration.
 One singular, timely idea is extremely influential.
-One act of kindness (or violence) reverberates out into a community and may eventually be felt around the world.
-We see it all the time, and in today’s social-media-rich culture, wildfires of both love and rage are impossible to contain.
-This is an evolutionary step in our capabilities and capacities for deeper tribal, communal, regional, national, and global communication.
-What you do today, how you choose to spend your time, might alter and inform the policies of your great-grandchildren and their inevitable social challenges.
-We are both singular and unique, and an integral part of the collective consciousness and the greater story.
+One act of kindness (or violence) reverberates out into a community, and may eventually be felt across the world; we are at once unique, and an integral part of the collective consciousness, essential to the greater story.

-Consistency and persistent, intentional movement in the direction of your desire create momentum.
+Consistency and persistent, intentional movement in the direction of your desires creates momentum.
 After the initial push — which for some of us may take many years — you’ll have less and less resistance and emotional or psychological drag to contend with.
 Your environment will likely follow suit; people will show up, resources will materialize, and your own flow of ideas and motivation will be emboldened with each commitment to your path of choice.

-The idea is to get moving.
+Just get moving.
 The idea is to assume a broader perspective.
 The idea is to trust yourself.
 Even the shakiest bridge cannot be crossed without stepping forward to see if it’ll hold you.
 If it doesn’t, find another way around — or build a new bridge.

-This day doesn’t come again.
+This day does not come again.
 Yesterday can’t be done over.
 Tomorrow is forever… tomorrow.
 Now is where your magic awaits you.
-Now is where everything exists to catapult you toward your destiny — or if that’s too romantic, now is all you ever had to work with.
+Now is where everything exists to catapult you toward your destiny.
+Now is all you ever had to work with.